immunogenomics/RA_GWAS/R/README.md

-#R script to create figures
+## R script to create figures in our manuscript